17 Serious Questions To Ask Yourself Before Getting Married

 Some lady said her boyfriend said she was washing the dishes wrong.

 How do you wash dishes wrong?
-I have no idea.
+I

 Trust me; there are people like that.